ethereum-optimism/superchain-ops/tasks/sep/fp-recovery/001-blacklist-game/README.md

 3. Generate the batch with `just generate-input <OptimismPortalProxyAddress> <DisputeGameToBlacklist>`.

+4. Set the `CHAIN_NAME` configuration to the appropriate chain in the `.env` file.

-4. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).
+5. Collect signatures and execute the action according to the instructions in [SINGLE.md](../../../../SINGLE.md).

 ### State Validations